brainelectronics/lightweight-versioned-gitlab-pages/README.md

 The script will use an API token to make all requests through the [`python-gitlab`](https://python-gitlab.readthedocs.io/en/stable/) package.
 This token must be specified via the `--private-token` argument.
+The token can be generated via `Settings -> Access Tokens` and requires `api` scope.

 In addition, the unique project ID must be specified with `--project-id`.
 This ID can be found at the top of each repo.
 For this repository it is